 (Maintained schools address only, Academies must include their own contact details) by no later than [specify the latest date – the 15th school day after receipt of this letter].
 If no application has been made for an Independent Review Panel by this date, then you will lose your right to a review.

 If you ask for Governors’ Disciplinary Committee/PRU Management Committee decision to be reviewed by the Independent Review Body you have the right to require that an expert in Special Educational Needs (SEN) attends the review at no cost to you.
 You may require that an SEN expert attends the hearing irrespective of whether the school believes your child has special educational needs or not.
 The SEN expert’s role is analogous to an expert witness, providing impartial advice to the panel on how special educational needs may have been relevant to the exclusion.
-Should you request a review of the Governors’ Disciplinary Committee’s/PRU Management Committee’s and you wish an SEN expert to be appointed please let [Democratic Services / Academy Contact] know
+Should you request a review of the Governors’ Disciplinary Committee’s/PRU Management Committee’s decision, and you wish an SEN expert to be appointed please let [Democratic Services / Academy Contact] know.

 I should also inform you that if you request a review of the Governors’ Disciplinary Committee’s/PRU Management Committee’s decision you may, at your own expense, appoint a representative, including a legal representative, to make written and/or oral representations to the Independent Review Panel and that you may also bring a friend or supporter to the review.
 If you intend to be accompanied, please let [Democratic Services / Academy Contact] know.
 Please also advise if you have a disability or any special needs which would affect your ability to attend the meeting and if it would be helpful for you to have an interpreter present.